outcomesinsights/conceptql/doc/spec.md

 AND scm.source_code = co.condition_source_value
 ```

-As stated above, one of the goals of ConcegtQL is to make it easy to assemble fairly complex queries without having to roll up our sleeves and write raw SQL.
+As stated above, one of the goals of ConceptQL is to make it easy to assemble fairly complex queries without having to roll up our sleeves and write raw SQL.
 To accommodate this complexity, ConceptQL itself has some complexities of its own.
 That said, we believe ConceptQL will help researchers define, hone, and share their research algorithms.

 ## ConceptQL Overview